cdig/take-and-make/README.md

 * beforeunload
 * click
+* DOMContentLoaded
 * load
 * unload

-The value associated with these events is the event object.
+The value associated with these events is the event object (whenever possible — sometimes, load and DOMContentLoaded will not have the event).
 So, if you want the event info for the first click, that's available!

 ```coffee
 Take "click", (click)->